The Truth of Prometheus (The Play)

 PROMETHEUS.

-Look at my face and scar for the last time, because thou shalt remember the man that left thy face scarred!
+Look upon my face and scar for the last time—for thou shalt remember the man that left thy face scarred!

-Prometheus pulls out his sharp dagger and cuts the flesh off of the lower countenance of Demotimos, leaving a heavy scar as evidence.
-Demotimos screams, as he falls to the ground and Prometheus abruptly flees the scene.
+Prometheus draws his sharp dagger and cuts the flesh off the lower countenance of Demotimos, leaving a heavy scar as evidence.
+Demotimos screams and falls to the ground.
+Prometheus abruptly flees the scene.

 SCENE VI.